amtoaer

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...

 To solve the above problem, we need a way to ensure that the Windows host can easily access WSL.
-Here are three solutions listed, with a detailed description of my solution.
+Here are three solutions listed, and I will describe my solution in detail.

 Manually Find the LAN IP of WSL and Use That IP for Access#

-This method is the simplest and most straightforward, manually find the IP of WSL and use it for access.
+This method is the simplest and most straightforward.
+Manually find the IP of WSL and access it.

 Execute the ifconfig command in WSL to get a lot of output: